sachin7070/sachin7070/README.md

 Git hub about 2

 # 💫 About Me:
-👋 Hey, I'm Sachin Kumar – a B.Tech CS student at Technocrats Institute of Technology, Bhopal.
+👋 Hey, I'm Sachin Kumar – a B.Tech CS student at Technocrats Institute of Technology(Excellence), Bhopal.
 Passionate about coding and turning ideas into reality.Let's connect and code something awesome together! 🚀<br><br><br>

 ## 🌐 Socials: